h3x1fy/mirai-discord-bot/README.md

 # Mirai Discord Bot

-Send mirai attacks using a discord bot.
+Send mirai attacks w/discord bot.

 * **How to use**
     - Create .env file using the sample